SMI/IsIdentifiable/IsIdentifiable/README.md

 ```
 _Use the version number that matches the jar you downloaded.
 Add & at the end to detatch the console (prevents blocking)_

-This classifier listenes on port `1881`
+This classifier listens on port `1881`

 ## Invocation